jefft72/meethere/README.md

 ## 👥 Authors

-- Built with ❤️ by Purdue students, for Purdue students
+- Built with ❤️ for students everywhere

 ## 🎓 Acknowledgments

 - Inspired by When2meet
-- Purdue University branding and color scheme
+- Apple design language
 - CS390WAP course project

 ---

-**Boiler Up! 🚂**
+**Schedule smarter! 📍**